18th - 21st July 2019

 What makes Larmer Tree so special?

-Plenty of street theatre with fire shows, dancers, impromptu interactive theatrical performances – often popping up right in front of you as you wander the site.
+Plenty of street theatre with crazy and unexpected interactive theatrical performances popping up right in front of you.
 We love the story-telling and poetry sessions, bedtime stories, the song-writing workshops and the musician’s talks.
-The kids learn so much from these talks and love hearing the journeys that artists have been on, and discovering the stories behind their music.
+The kids learn so much as a result of hearing the journeys that artists have been on, and discovering the stories behind the music.

 Site and Facilities:

-The camping is not overcrowded and there are hot showers if you want them.
-The walk from your car to your tent is relatively short.
-And the walk from your tent into the festival is also short (although there is a shuttle if you need it or are on the very far side of the camping or campervan areas).
-The small distances involved in a small festival like this are a real bonus if you don’t want to lug everything you are going to need for the entire day around with you – and nipping back to your tent for something you’ve forgotten is not a big deal.
+The walks from car to tent, and from tent to festival are not too unbearable.
+Short distances are especially relevant if you don’t want to lug everything you are going to need for the entire day around with you – and consequently nipping back to your tent for something you’ve forgotten is also not too big a deal.

+Hot showers are available .
 There are separate camping areas for live-in vehicles, general camping and family camping.
-There are also some great ’boutique camping’ options, including Hotel Bell Tent and ready parked caravans.
+There are also some great ‘comfy camping’ options, including ready parked caravans, airstreams, gypsy caravan, and even just cheap and cheerful pre-pitched basic tents.

-The toilets are good and plentiful (they won Best Toilets and Best Family Festival a couple of years back) and the site is relatively flat and buggy friendly.
-There is a baby change tent and specific activities aimed at under-5’s such as Playsongs, Baby Yoga and Storytime.
+The toilets are really good and plentiful (they won Best Toilets and Best Family Festival a couple of years back) and the site itself is relatively flat and therefore buggy-friendly.
+There are baby change tents and specific activities aimed at under-5’s such as Playsongs, Baby Yoga and Storytime.

-NB: This festival almost always sells out so be sure to buy your tickets in advance.
+NB: This much-loved independent festival often sells out so be sure to buy your tickets in advance.
 Snap up early-birds because they offer the best value.

 More of our Larmer Tree photos can be found on our Facebook page – see Photo Albums.